 Popular people live longer.

-As social animals, the number of friends predetermines our well-being, all the way down to modifying our DNA.
+As social animals, the number of friends predetermines our well-being and lifespan.
+The gregarious live long than loners.

-Think back to high school: were you amiable or sworn to attention?
+Think back to high school: were you amiable to a few trusted friends or sworn to attention?

 The same question applies to our behavior online.
 It's rare to have both status — millions of followers — and likability.
-And the difference between the two is subtle.
+The difference between the two is subtle.

-Explains UNC psychology professor and author of the forthcoming book Popular: The Power of Likability in a Status-Obsessed World:
+Explains Mitch Prinstein, UNC psychology professor and author of the book Popular: The Power of Likability in a Status-Obsessed World: